Set up Domino on AKS

 }

-This is not the initial cluster default node pool, but a separate node pool named default
+You must add the default compute node pool after the cluster is created.
+This is not the initial cluster default node pool, but a separate node pool named default.
+It contains the default Domino compute nodes.
+See the following node pool Terraform resource for a complete example.

 resource "azurerm_kubernetes_cluster_node_pool" "aks" {